gitdckap/tamil-tech/README.md

 ## Documentation

-Documentation for the library modules and functions have been specified in [Documentaion.md](tamil_tech/Documentation/md)
+Documentation for the library modules and functions have been specified in [tamil_tech](tamil_tech/README.md) directory

 ## Corpus & Pretrained Models